 Six dead as fire rips through New Jersey home

-NEW YORK (Reuters) - Fire ripped through a home in Newark, New Jersey, on Sunday killing six members of a family, officials said.
+NEW YORK (Reuters) - Fire ripped through a home in Newark, New Jersey, on Sunday killing six people, officials said.

 The blaze broke out around 4 a.m.
-EDT (0800 GMT), gutting the home and spreading to a house next door which was also damaged, according to the Newark Fire Department.
+ET (0800 GMT), gutting the home and spreading to a house next door which was also damaged, according to the Newark Fire Department.